piegope/doc/docs/content/en/rdm/concepts/intermediate-concepts/it-asset.md

     Manage your IT inventory accurately by centralizing technical, software, hardware, and location information.
 ---
 Manage your IT inventory accurately by centralizing technical, software, hardware, and location information.
-IT assets can be added to an entry or an asset manager linked through an entry's properties.
+IT assets can be added to an entry or with the help of an asset manager.

 ### Related topics